 When ABD is clear (ABD = 0), address buffers I2CxADB0 and I2CxADB1 are active.
-In 7-bit Addressing mode, software loads I2CxADB1 with the 7-bit client address and Read/not Write (R/W) bit setting and also loads I2CxTXB with the first byte of data.
+In 7-bit Addressing mode, software loads I2CxADB1 with the 7-bit client address and R/ \overline{W} bit setting and also loads I2CxTXB with the first byte of data.
 In 10-bit Addressing mode, software loads I2CxADB1 with the address high byte and I2CxADB0 with the address low byte and also loads I2CxTXB with the first data byte.
 Software must issue a Start condition to initiate communication with the client.